 I also conduct methodological research on issues relevant to my substantive work, including causal inference, statistical modeling and experimental design.
 My work exploits a range of research designs and data sources including field, natural, and survey experiments, qualitative interviews and administrative records obtained through public information requests to government agencies.

-My research has appeared in American Political Science Review, The Journal of Politics, Proceedings of the National Academy of Sciences, Quarterly Journal of Political Science and Political Analysis, among other peer-reviewed journals.
+My research has appeared or is forthcoming in American Political Science Review, The Journal of Politics, Proceedings of the National Academy of Sciences, and Science, among other peer-reviewed journals.
 I received a B.A. from New York University and a Ph.D. from Stanford University.
 Before beginning my doctoral studies I was a staff writer at The Washington Post where I covered crime and politics in the Washington, D.C. region.